 Explores the nature and content of the humanities by examining and analyzing various cultures from the past.
 In addition, this course provides an introduction to human thought, creativity and human forms of expression by examining the links between historical realities and human culture.
+This course has no textbook costs.

 3 Credit Hours

 This course examines the role of technology in the modern society.
 It explores the opportunities and dangers faced by humankind in the evolution of new technologies.
 It inquires into such questions as whether the human quest for mastery of nature has made us masters or slaves of the machine.
+This course has no textbook costs.

 3 Credit Hours

 The Search for Utopia is a survey of humanity's search for the ideal society from ancient times to the modern age.
 It examines various utopian ideas and practices that have changed world communities and compares Western utopian traditions with Eastern perceptions of the perfect society.
+This course has no textbook costs.

 3 Credit Hours